charmed-kubernetes/kubernetes-docs/pages/k8s/tigera-secure-ee.md

 Then connect to `https://<kubernetes-worker-ip>:30003` in your web browser.
-Use the Kubernetes admin credentials to log in (you can find these in the kubeconfig file created on kubernetes-master units at `/home/ubuntu/config`).
+Use the Kubernetes admin credentials to log in (you can find these in the kubeconfig file created on kubernetes-control-plane units at `/home/ubuntu/config`).

 ## Accessing kibana